DougBurke/sherpa-standalone-notebooks/README.md

    which is an attempt to recreate the functionality of the XSpec [gain command](https://heasarc.gsfc.nasa.gov/xanadu/xspec/manual/XSgain.html).

    New release: July 2024

+   Update: July 31 2024
+     - point out that unfortunately this approach does not match XSpec and I do not yet understand why.

 # About these notebooks

 The information in these notebooks is placed in the Public Domain and